octahedron/octasync-magento/README.md

 - In Database: **image** <--> In File: **image**
 - In Database: **small_image** <--> In File: **small_image**

-Click **Save and Continue Edit** and head over to your Octahedron ERP application to download the pictures with corresponding CSV file via the following link: **https<nolink>://yourcompany.onswim.com/stock/pictures/export** (replacing **yourcompany** with your actual subdomain).
+Click **Save and Continue Edit** and head over to your Octahedron ERP application to download the pictures with corresponding CSV file via a URL similar to the following: **https://<i></i>yourcompany.onswim.com/stock/pictures/export** (replacing **yourcompany** with your actual subdomain).
 You will need to extract the archive and upload all the pictures to the **media/import** directory of your Magento server (creating the **import** directory if it doesn't exist).

 Finally, back on the **Bulk Image Import** profile page, click the **Upload File** tab and select the CSV from the downloaded archive.
 Click **Save and Continue Edit** and then the **Run Profile** tab.
 The uploaded CSV should appear in the dropdown.
 Select the file and click **Run Profile in Popup** where a new tab will open with the results of the picture import.